techidaily/site-win11-tips/source/_posts/the-ultimate-fix-for-winerror-0x80072746-in-outlook.md

  If you have installed a third-party security program on your computer, there is a possibility that it is mistakenly blocking svchost.exe.
 This might be preventing the Mail app from fetching or sending emails, leading to the 0x80072746 error.

  To address this issue, you can check your firewall settings and whitelist svchost.exe.
-Alternatively, you can [temporarily disable the security program](https://www.makeuseof.com/windows-features-error-0x80071a90/)and check if that fixes the problem.
+Alternatively, you can [temporarily disable the security program](https://www.makeuseof.com/windows-features-error-0x80071a90/) and check if that fixes the problem.

 ![Disable antivirus in Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/disable-antivirus-windows.jpg)